krishuuu-p/lcpb/README.md

     - `lcpb.general.templateFileLocationPython`: Path to the Python template file for LeetCode problems.
     - `lcpb.language.python.Args`: Compilation flags for Python files.
     - `lcpb.language.python.Command`: Command used to execute Python files (e.g., `python3`, `pypy3`).

-## Known Issues

-- Webview state is not retained if the editor is closed or switched.

 ## Release Notes